Our higher education & careers support

 Higher Education & Careers Lead – Ana de Castro

-In all my professional capacities, I believe that successful outcomes are built by developing and encouraging strong, confident, effective and respectful working relationships.
-To achieve these outcomes, I approach all my work with a high level of professionalism, energy, dedication and authenticity.”
+In all my professional capacities, I believe that successful outcomes are built by developing and encouraging strong, confident, effective and respectful working relationships.”

 Higher Education & Careers Advisor – Rosalind Stewart